 Identity-Based Resources

-Before going abroad, it’s important to research the country that you’ll be traveling to, in order to make sure you’re familiar with their customs, traditions, and laws.
+Before going abroad, it’s important to research the country you’ll be traveling to, in order to make sure you’re familiar with its customs, traditions, and laws.
 Spiritual practices can affect many aspects of culture and daily life, so it is important to be informed.
-Doing adequate research will help make sure you know what to expect and are able to take the necessary steps to prepare yourself.
+Researching in advance will help you understand what to expect and take the necessary steps to prepare yourself.

 Feel free to look through and reach out to any of these Northeastern resources below to use as a reference as you prepare for your N.U.in international program: